Features and Technology#

 Connectivity to Querona was verified using notable tools and technologies listed below.

-Analytical, reporting, or development tools (not a complete list):
+Analytical, reporting, or development tools, for example (not a complete list):

 Microsoft SQL Server Management Studio